shannonbay/water-wheel/README.md

 # water-wheel
 Water Wheel - dynamic streams for Java

 As a stream flows, the water wheel turns.
-This means the machinery is stateful and steps forward to a new state on each new input.
+The machinery is stateful and steps forward to a new state on each new input.
 This is exactly what happens in a regular expression engine or a deterministic finite automata (which can parse a wider class of languages than regular languages).

 Get the power and flexibility of regular languages and parser generators in your stream and reactive apps.